michael-hart/mhml_sensor_data/README.md

 Results for the UI evaluation survey were taken using Google Forms.
 The results can be found [here](https://drive.google.com/open?id=17OrrTdKJB31FA79Uh3R_s4NaZMptEC2HQYk8HqucgSI).

+The link to the ManDown Demo Video can also be found [here](https://drive.google.com/open?id=0B2Zqwkn4s50FT0M4a19ObDN4TVU).
 The components are as follows:

 ## Android Application